ToolYu/ToolYu/README.md

 ## Hi, I'm Qianyu! 😊

 - 🎓 **Master’s student in Data Science at NYU**
-  Previously earned a BSc (Hons) in Mathematics & Physics at the University of St Andrews

 - ⚡ **Projects & Experience**:
   - **Research Assistant at Stern**: Developed a web scraping pipeline, a LinkedIn sentiment analysis tool, and an image analytics solution